architect/arc.codes.next/src/docs/en/reference/functions/database-functions.md

 ## Overview

 Architect database functions are a log of information about changes to items in a DynamoDB table.
-When you enable a stream on a table under the `@tables` pragma in your `.arc` file, DynamoDB captures information about every modification to data items in the table.
+When you enable a stream on a table under the `@tables` pragma in your `app.arc` file, DynamoDB captures information about every modification to data items in the table.

 This functionality is commonly used to stream data to other sources and provide data-based event triggers. (eg. when I add new user row to the accounts table …send a welcome email)